-FACE Family Program provides support and complete care to children living without parental care (orphans, abandoned children, children in need of protection), and supporting children to reintegrate their family or to find a foster (kafala) family.
+FACE Family Program provides support and complete care to children living without parental care (orphans, abandoned children, children in need of protection), and supporting children to reintegrate their family or to find a foster (Kafala) family.

-Over 450 registered childcare institutions are housing an estimate 12,000 orphans
+Over 450 registered childcare institutions are housing an estimate 12,000 orphans;

-High number of unregistered private institutions
+High number of unregistered private institutions;

-Charity in favour of orphans/orphanages is deeply rooted in the Egyptian culture and religious practices.
+Charity in favour of orphans/orphanages is deeply rooted in the Egyptian culture and religious practices;

 Main causes of child abandonment: strong social stigma against children born out of wedding, poverty of parents who can no longer afford to look after their children.
-Children abandoned in young age are in a large majority institutionalised.
+Children abandoned in young age are in a large majority institutionalised;

-No adoption in the western sense in Egypt but a system of Kafala, form of foster care where children keep their biological family name
+No adoption in the western sense in Egypt but a system of Kafala, form of foster care where children keep their biological family name.

 Most children institutions:

-Are run with low paid, non-trained, low-skilled staff
+Are run with low paid, non-trained, low-skilled staff;

-Have no Child protection reporting mechanics to prevent and react to situations of abuse
+Have no child protection reporting mechanics to prevent and react to situations of abuse.

-International standards Child protection policy effectively implemented in all centers (all staff are regularly trained and Child protection officers are in charge to monitor the implementation of Child protection policy in all centers.
+International standards child protection policy effectively implemented in all centers (all staff are regularly trained and child protection officers are in charge to monitor the implementation of child protection policy in all centers.

 Priority given to family based placement.

-FACE is preparing to create community/family based options for children staying in its centers, group homes (with a maximum of 5 to 6 children) and placement of children into foster (kafala) families will be further developed.
+FACE is preparing to create community/family based options for children staying in its centers, group homes (with a maximum of 5 to 6 children) and placement of children into foster (Kafala) families will be further developed.

 FACE Care Centers

-Teams in the 4 FACE centers are providing high standards of care to 150-200 children per year.
+Teams in the 4 FACE centers are providing high standards of care to 150-200 children per year:

 - 1 center in Maadi hosts 45 abandoned babies aged 0 to 2 years old.

-- 1 center in Obour hosts 50 children aged 6 to 12
+- 1 center in Obour (1) hosts 50 children and young girls aged 6 to 12.

-- 1 center in Sherouk hosts 30 children and youth over 12
+- 1 center in Obour (2) hosts 30 children and young boys aged 6 to 12.

-It means FACE wants to place as many children as possible in a family setting
+It means FACE wants to place as many children as possible in a family setting:

-- Assessing the situation of children referred to FACE centers; in order to preventunnecessary institutionalisation (by supporting families instead of automaticallyinstitutionalising children…)
+- Assessing the situation of children referred to FACE centers; in order to preventunnecessary institutionalisation (by supporting families instead of automatically institutionalising children);

-- Assessing the situation of all children in FACE centers to identify possibilities ofplacement into family/extended family
+- Assessing the situation of all children in FACE centers to identify possibilities of placement into family/extended family;

-- Reinforcing the placement of children into kafala families
+- Reinforcing the placement of children into Kafala families.

-- prevent unnecessary institutionalisation of children
+- Prevent unnecessary institutionalisation of children;

-- Provide emotional and psychosocial support to children in FACE centers
+- Provide emotional and psychosocial support to children in FACE centers;

-- Prepare children reintegration/placement into their family or into foster family
+- Prepare children reintegration/placement into their family or into foster family;

-- Work with children families or with potential foster (kafala) families in order toprepare them to be better able to take care of their (foster) children.
+- Work with children families or with potential foster (Kafala) families in order to prepare them to be better able to take care of their (foster) children.